Germanic a-mutation: Alternative ideas

 A number of scholars have questioned the traditional model of Proto-Germanic a-mutation in whole or in part.
-In particular, the rare a-mutation of */i/ to */e/ "as a P[roto]-G[ermanic] phenomenon has always been contested."
+In particular, the rare a-mutation of */i/ to */e/ "as a Proto-Germanic phenomenon has always been contested."
 Lloyd, for example, proposed an alternative explanation for all apparent instances of a-mutation of */i/; he suggested that "the partial overlapping in Germanic of the two phonemes /i/ (represented in all environments by [i]) and /e/ (with the allophones [e] and [i]) led to the occasional development of an e-allophone of i by systemic analogy".
 Cercignani, on the other hand, argued that "no 'umlaut' phenomena can be assumed for Proto-Germanic", preferring to ascribe these changes to "the prehistory of the individual languages."